StemVibrations/STEM/docs/tutorial2.rst

 The load is defined following a list of coordinates.
 In this case, a moving load is applied along a line located at 0.75 m distance from the x-axis on top of the embankment.
-The velocity of the moving load is 30 m/s and the load is -10000 N in the y-direction. he load moves in positive z direction and the load starts at coordinates: [0.75, 3.0, 0.0].
+The velocity of the moving load is 30 m/s and the load is -10000 N in the y-direction.
+The load moves in positive z-direction and the load starts at coordinates: [0.75, 3.0, 0.0].

 It is possible to use different types of loads.
 Please refer to :doc:`loads` for more information on the different load types and how to define them.